V-Chavarrias/Delft3D_File_Manager/README.md

 # WeirImporter

-A QGIS plugin to import custom text files defining weirs as LineString geometries.
+A QGIS plugin to import fixed-weir files from Delft3D FM as LineString geometries.

 ## Features
 - Reads a text file where each weir is defined by X,Y coordinates and attributes.